Tokemak/v2-core-audit-2023-07-14/src/liquidation/README.md

 The Autotask cloud function is triggered and performs the following steps:

 -   Calls the Liquidator Row contract with the list of Vault addresses.
--   The Liquidator Row contract iterates through each Vault address and calls the claimRewards function and then call the \_updateBalance function.
+-   The Liquidator Row contract iterates through each Vault address and calls the claimRewards function and then call the \_increaseBalance function.

 For each Vault, the claimRewards function performs the following steps: